Ordering Custom size Canvas stretching bars (canvas stretcher)

 - Get stretching thickness (standard thicknesses are 0.75", 1", 1.25", 1.5", and 2").

-- Make a simple calculation based on the face area size, the margin/border size, the thickness of stretching bars, and the wrapping style (Gallery/Standard/combined if everything is wrong).
+- Make a simple calculation based on the size of the face area, the margin/border size, the thickness of stretching bars, and the wrapping style (Gallery/Standard/combined if everything is wrong).

 If 1” or heavy-duty 1,5” thick stretching bars fit your needs, you can order them as a set.
 The set means a package that includes all you need to assemble the stretcher (braces if needed, corner keys, and hangers).
 You order the size.
 I’ll prepare the rest.